Young woman paying in cafe by credit card reader.

 • Convenience.
 When you add the tip to a purchase that you’ve already made by tapping your credit card, you don’t have to bother going to the bank or ATM to take out cash.

 • Safety.
 It’s safer to carry a credit card than it is carrying cash.
 If your cash gets stolen, you’re unlikely to get it back.
-But if your credit card is stolen, you can immediately cancel your card.
-Even if someone steals your card and racks up hundreds or thousands of dollars in charges before you notice, you’re never held responsible for unauthorized charges on your Discover Card.1 For any credit card, you’re covered by the Fair Credit Billing Act (FCBA), which says that you’re only on the hook to pay $50 on any unauthorized charges, according to the Federal Trade Commission.
+But if someone steals your credit card, you can immediately cancel your card.
+Even if someone steals your card and racks up hundreds or thousands of dollars in charges before you notice, you’re never held responsible for unauthorized purchases on your Discover Card.1 For any credit card, you’re covered by the Fair Credit Billing Act (FCBA), which says that you’re only on the hook to pay $50 on any unauthorized charges, according to the Federal Trade Commission.

 • Ability to earn rewards.
 You can’t earn rewards when you tip with cash, but you can earn cash back or Miles when you use your rewards credit card.